From the I Am the Clay “Story” Series

 She removed the lid and dug down under assorted scraps of fabric, pulling a small bundle of white cloth from the bottom of the basket.
 “You’ll need something to wrap Jesus in when he comes.”
 She handed the cloth to Mary.
 “These are strips of linen from one of Zechariah’s priestly garments.
 It’s beyond repair for him to wear when he serves in the temple, but it’ll make soft and warm swaddling cloth.”

 Mary felt of the tightly-woven white linen fabric.
 “This is so kind of you.
-Did you make some for baby John?”
+But these are from priestly garments.
+It wouldn’t be appropriate to wrap Jesus in them.”

 “I don’t—” Mary tried to hand the linen cloth back to Elizabeth.